Hello Raspberian! Are you enjoying playing with Raspberry Pi? It is exciting isn’t?

 Your Media Center is complete!
 You’re ready to be entertained!

-From the home screen, directly go to Settings → Add-on browser → Install from repository → then you can you choose whatever do you want to install.
+From the home screen, go to Settings → Add-on browser → Install from repository → Video add-ons → then choose whatever video channel you want to install, and clink install.
+Wait for it to finish the installation.

 Better Quality Audio?